 It examines our society’s obsession with relationships and companionship, reflecting contemporary norms in which dating websites and apps reduce people into a string of traits to match users.
 It makes a provocative statement about unspoken rules imposed on singles, particularly the expiry date for marriage.
 More importantly, it satirizes society’s notion that a civilized union cemented by a piece of paper is the be-all and end-all of human existence.

-The Lobster is a biting satire and allegory about societal expectations on relationships thanks to an insightful screenplay, great performances, and deadpan humor.
+Funny, thought-provoking, and strange, The Lobster is a biting satire and a timely allegory that examines societal expectations on relationships.